 You ‘tilt your head back’ to display joy, express laughter or freedom.
 Tilting your head back denotes a carefree and happy feeling, quite different from just holding your head high.
 It is the extreme opposite emotion from shame or guilt, and you express it in the extreme opposite movements of the neck.

 If you say, ‘he’s a pain in the neck,’ you are saying that a person bothers you to the extreme of causing you physical pain in the neck.
 It may indicate that you refuse to see another's side or another's position.
-If someone ‘turns your head around’ you are more that willing to see his point of view!
+If someone ‘turns your head around’ you are more than willing to see his point of view!

 It is stating your opinion beyond the conventional, regardless of what others might think.
 It is taking a chance by being different.
 It is not good or bad, necessarily, just the reflection of your internal beliefs.
 If you have a forward head posture or a ‘humpback,’ that has become chronic, you may want to try to understand why this is so.
 Are you sticking your neck out too far?
 Should you be finding a better balance?
-(See Understanding Your Body)

 I have a fantastic story to illustrate this phenomenon.
 I was watching TV one day, and happened on a PBS station.
 A gentleman, who turned out to be an MD, was intently speaking regarding food addictions and the inability for most people to lose weight.
 I became enamored of his speech.
-He was saying that if you treat weight loss as a function of the body you would never loose weight.
+He was saying that if you treat weight loss as a function of the body you would never lose weight.
 Instead, he offered, you need to change your brain.
 I thought – woo hoo! – a body-mind-soul approach to weight loss.
 I couldn’t wait to hear more.